 For his new large-scale theatre creation, which marks the twentieth anniversary of his company Vivarium Studio, Philippe Quesne has been inspired by the equally famous and enigmatic triptych by Hieronymus Bosch, the "Garden of Delights".
 The 15th century painter's fantastic allegories describe the radical upheaval of traditional, technical and political standards in a time of transition.
 The director gathers a team of actors, musicians and technicians who are ready to undertake a similar journey through time and into the present.
 In a place they find abandoned, they organise themselves in their own way as a community, using the things they find here and drawing on their own experiences, the memory of the place and the theatre.

-Eight people are standing in front of a stony wall and looking scrutinisingly into a huge, grey-white egg that has a hole at the bottom.
-The people have a camera, a microphone boom and headsets with which they document the egg.
-Suitcases stand in the back
+Eight people stand in front of a stony wall and peer into a huge, grey-white egg with a hole at the bottom.
+The people have a microphone with which they are probing the egg.

 © Martin Argyroglo